rafaelbeckel/test-c-rust-wasm/README.md

 Look at the `build_*.sh` files for a minimal build script that can do it.

 For context, this is the [relevant tracking issue](https://github.com/rustwasm/wasm-bindgen/issues/3454) in `wasm-bindgen`.

+I plan to introduce some more complex examples, eventually.